 • Collection of all plastics acquired, purposeful or incidental.
 An example of incidental plastics would be a toothpick with that frilly plastic end on it, which miraculously ends up in your lunch sandwich without consent.
 All efforts, however, will be made to try to avoid such incidents.

 • A purge of existing plastic use and/or ownership in the categories of hygiene/cosmetics and food preparation/storage.
 This is because many toxic plastics live in the bathroom and kitchen, and many toxic products live within those plastics.
-Slight amendment: Existing kitchen items with plastics that do not touch the food when prepared are OK to stay.
-I’m mainly thinking plastic handles here.

 • A gradual phasing out of existing plastic use and/or ownership in the categories of clothing/footwear and many office and household items.